The Great Library offers a full range of legal information services to the profession, as well as basic assistance to the general public.

 Most of the library's wealth of legal collections still are in print format.
 Library staff can help you find both current and historical information on a wide range of topics.

 Current members of The Law Society of Manitoba, the Manitoba judiciary, law and articling students are eligible to borrow Great Library books for use in court or judges chambers only.
-Approval of any other request is at the discretion of the Chief Librarian.
+Approval of any other request is at the discretion of Great Library staff.
 There is no charge for this service.

 This service is available to current members of The Law Society of Manitoba and the judiciary only.
 If the Great Library does not have the item you seek in its own collections, library staff will try to obtain the item on loan (or a photocopy if applicable) from another law library.
 The client is responsible for any charges levied by the other lending library, and for returning the book to the Great Library by the due date.